pcorless/icepdf/icepdf/examples/jws/readme.txt

 a NetBeans build script to produce the necessary artifacts for a JWS deployment.
 JWS is inherently more secure then Applets but this comes at the cost of complicating the build process.

+Maven and Gradle plugin exist but they do not yet support adding a copy of the jnlp into the jars which is needed for a valid JWS deployement.

 ** Signing the Jar files *

 All the jars files in a JWS project must be signed using the same code signer certificate to be deployed successfully.